majkinetor/au-packages/ximple/README.md

 ## Features

-- No installation is required - just download one file and run it
 - Xml data are presented in well-arranged tables
 - Simple and intuitive control even for a beginner
 - No need to know xml rules or syntax